 SCRS - Generally, all employees of covered employers are required to participate in and contribute to the system as a condition of employment.
-This plan covers general employees, teachers, and individuals newly elected to the South Carolina General Assembly beginning with the November 2012 general election.
+This plan covers general employees, teachers, and individuals newly elected to the South Carolina General Assembly.
 An employee member of the system with an effective date of membership prior to July 1, 2012, is a Class Two member.
 An employee member of the system with an effective date of membership on or after July 1, 2012, is a Class Three member.